nats-io/nats-architecture-and-design/adr/ADR-19.md

 | Setting | Value | Notes |
 | --- | --- | --- |
 | Chunk Size | 128k (128 * 1024) | Clients may tune this as appropriate. |

+## Basic Design

+- Object store or bucket is backed by a stream
+- Multiple objects can be placed in each bucket
+- Object Info is stored as json in the payload of the message on the Object Info message subject.
+- The Object Info subject is always rolled up (per subject)
+- Object chunks are stored as the payload of messages on the Chunk message subject

 ## Structures